Zsombroo/ZenBook-Pro-Duo-and-extras/README.md

 I wrote this guide for myself in case I ever decide to reinstall my ZenBook Pro Duo.
 Most information you can find here are from online forums, documentations and video guides.

+## Known issues

+### Secondary screen brightness

+- Secondary screen brightness does not seem to be affected by the brightness control buttons.
+- UX582HS speakers do not work at the moment and there is no known solutions for this problem

 ## Installing Fedora 39

 Special buttons work out of the box.
 Brightness, keyboard backlight, volume control, screenshot etc.